What is Google Lens?

 Identify objects

 Is there a plant growing in your garden you don’t know the name of?
-Perhaps you’ve come across a strange bug and you want to check if it’s dangerous?
-Or you may have seen an unusual object in an old building.
+Do you want to find out what breed a dog is?
+Or maybe you’ve seen an unusual object in an old building.
 Snap a photo of it with Google Lens, and Google will run a reverse image search to help you identify the item and find out more information about it.

 Purchase items